Evernorth/aws-lambda-go-adapter/README.md

 }
 ```
 ### StartWithOptions WithEnableSIGTERM
-This is useful for application cleanup logic needed during graceful shutdown.
-The httpadapter will mimic the AWS Lambda behavior of allowing ~500ms for cleanup before it is terminated.
+This is useful for application shutdown logic needed for a graceful shutdown.
+The httpadapter will mimic the AWS Lambda behavior of allowing ~500ms for shutdown before it is terminated.
 ```go
 package main